 This chapter attempts to theoretically and empirically ground the debate over the status of teaching as a profession.
+Our purpose is neither explanatory nor evaluative.
+We do not seek to provide an historical account of the sources behind teachers' status, nor assess the benefits and costs, advantages, and disadvantages of professionalization.
+Moreover, our purpose is not normative; while we personally feel teaching should be treated as a profession, our purpose here is analytic and descriptive.
+That is our objective-to define and describe teaching's occupational status.
 The focus of this analysis is on professionalization or the characteristics of school workplaces and teaching staffs, and not on professionalism or the attitudes of individual teachers.
-My primary point is that much of the educational discussion and literature on teaching as a profession has overlooked some of the most basic characteristics that sociologists have used to distinguish professions from other kinds of occupations.
-I empirically ground the subject by presenting a range of representative data from the best sources available.
-From these data I developed a series of indicators of the traditional characteristics of the professional model and used them to assess the professionalization of teaching.
-These include:4
+Our primary point is that much of the educational discussion and literature on teaching as a profession has overlooked some of the most basic characteristics that sociologists have used to distinguish professions from other kinds of occupations.
+We empirically ground the subject by presenting a range of representative data from the best sources available.
+From these data we developed a series of indicators of the traditional characteristics of the professional model and used them to assess the professionalization of teaching.
+These include:4 only kinds of criteria used to distinguish or to classify work and occupations in general.
+But they are among the most widely used indicators of professions and professionals and are the subject of much discussion in reference to teachers and schools.

-- 1. credential and licensing requirements for entry - 2. induction and mentoring programs for entrants - 3. professional development support, opportunities and participation - 4. specialization - 5. authority over decision-making - 6. compensation levels - 7. prestige and occupational social standing
+- 1. Credential and licensing levels

+- 2. Induction and mentoring programs for entrants

+- Professional development support, opportunities, and participation

+- 4. Specialization

+- 5. Authority over decision making

+- 6. Compensation levels

+- 7. Prestige and occupational social standing